josh-wentzien/josh-wentzien.github.io/content/junior/_index.md

 This diagram exemplifies the design process that I have adhered to since CSE 469.
-Before this class, most of the projects I had been assigned were of a small enough scope that I was able to rush right into them and design the solution as I went along.
+Before this class, most of the projects I had been assigned were of a small-enough scope that I was able to rush right into them and design the solution as I went along.
 Here, however, Professor Anderson stressed that it would be necessary to plan this all out in advance, or else the design would grow too complex and become undebuggable.
-I followed his advance, and had a few iterations of design before I arrived at this, which I was able to implement in SystemVerilog with a relatively minimal level of pain.
+I followed his advice, and had a few iterations of design before I arrived at the above diagram, which I was able to implement in SystemVerilog in order to have a fully-functioning five-stage CPU.
 As a result of this experience, I tend to be much more careful and thought-out when I am making larger projects.

 {{< figure src="/images/debugging-451.jpeg"
     title="A friend and I past midnight in CSE2." class="small-image">}}